simonkry/http_cache_supporting_rc/README.md

     Aggregated Buffer Management: Managing buffer limits and watermark callbacks for groups of requests rather than individual ones.
     Version-Specific Considerations: Adapting the approach based on the HTTP version's flow control mechanisms.
 For HTTP/2 and HTTP/3, this might involve managing flow control windows at a group level.

-Watermarking is implemented for this solution.
+Watermarking is not implemented for this solution.

 Source:
 [Envoy docs - Flow control](https://github.com/envoyproxy/envoy/blob/main/source/docs/flow_control.md)